-Background Basic knowledge of finance, accounting, economics, as well as other business disciplines go beyond mere memorization and to be able to thoroughly understand and to creatively apply the financial and other business concepts they learn in Business School.
+Background Basic knowledge of finance, accounting, economics, as well as other business disciplines concepts in the context of actual business decisions.
+Therefore, students are expected to go beyond mere memorization and to be able to thoroughly understand and to creatively apply the financial and other business concepts they learn in Business School.
 This will be gauged by the students' ability to materially contribute to our in-class solutions to the cases (see the schedule below for the list of cases).
 Before each class, in which we discuss a case, students must study the case, analyze the problem at hand and the possible solutions, design their own solution, and develop any supporting analysis.
 In class, students will have an opportunity to share their ideas, while the instructor and the classmates will attempt to find weak points.
 Students should be prepared to meaningfully defend their solution.
 Well motivated ideas that are difficult to discredit will become part of out joint solution to the case.
 Each student who tangibly contributed and defended a winning idea will receive a participation award worth up to four points per case.
-In the end of each joint case discussion, the instructor will present his solution
+In the end of each joint case discussion, the instructor will present his solution to the case.
+Specific rules for case discussions are available on the class website.